 The footfalls stopped and dull whispers of intent followed, ones she wasn’t privy to.
 She hated the prets who saw themselves superior with their long lives and abilities after generations of evolution—hiding themselves from their lesser ‘Normal-genetic’ descendants until it was time to weasel in with an economic coup.

 Watchers and Walkers loyally served the World Order in their own vision and destroyed half-castes and sympathizers like her.

-Rolling and lifting her tired body until her knees were comfortable on the hard ground, Julianna knelt for her approaching captor, more surprised to see Sergeant Kicker pointing his gun.
+Rolling and lifting her tired body until her knees were comfortable, Julianna knelt for her approaching captor, more surprised to see Sergeant Kicker pointing his gun.
 Did she lose consciousness?
-How long was he standing there?
+How long had he been standing there for?

 ‘Put it away, Sergeant.’
 A distant voice ordered.

 Her heart sank.
 She was right about the voice not belonging to a stranger.
 She knew it all too well.